Kids' Recipe: Ants on a Log

 Why Ants on a Log Are Healthy for You

 - Celery is a vegetable.
-Celery has vitamin A to help your eyes.
-Celery has calcium to help keep your bones and teeth strong.
+Celery has vitamins and minerals to help keep you strong.

 - Raisins are dried grapes.
 That makes raisins fruit.
 Fruit has fiber that helps you poop.